MnisiVN/EmployeeRestAPI/README.md

 # EmployeeRestAPI
-This is a CRUD Rest API developed using spring boot.
+This is a CRUD Rest API developed using spring boot with lombok.
 Employee table was used to demonstrate the CRUD operations of the Rest API.
 Please note that in order to successfully run this code you will need to create the database schema in MySQL.
 For more info please see application.properties under resources folder.
 I have also added the Unit testing for the Rest API to demonstrate my knowledge of it.